You will pay in-state/in province tuition/fees directly to your host campus.

 Find Your NSE Office

-CSUN is a 350-acre campus with a population of 35,000 students and 1,200 Faculty, including 79 Fulbright Scholars 335 full-time Professors.
-It is one of the largest schools in the California State University System and consists of eight schools - Arts Arts Media and Communications, Business Administration and Economics, Communication Health and Human Development, Education, Engineering and Computer Science, Humanities, Science and Mathematics and Social & Behavioral Sciences.
-The Oviatt Library is advanced in technology.
+CSUN is a 350-acre campus with a population of nearly 40,000 students and over 2,000 Faculty.
+It is one of the largest schools in the California State University System and consists of eight colleges - Arts Media and Communications, Business Administration and Economics, Communication Health and Human Development, Education, Engineering and Computer Science, Humanities, Science and Mathematics and Social & Behavioral Sciences.

 Campus Location - Northridge is located in the San Fernando Valley.
 It is about 20 miles from the beach at Santa Monica and 14 miles from Hollywood.
 There is a wide variety of entertainment to suit everyone.
 Public transportation is poor, so students are advised to bring their own car where feasible.

-Helpful Information - Students wanting to attend CSU Northridge MUST BE VERY FLEXIBLE WITH THEIR CLASS CHOICE.
+Helpful Information - Students MUST BE VERY FLEXIBLE WITH THEIR CLASS CHOICES.
 If a student NEEDS to enroll in a particular course at CSUN to graduate, then they may want to re-think coming to CSUN.
 It is a much better school choice for students who want to take General Education classes!

 Undergraduate Majors Open to NSE Students

-Area Studies: Afro-American Studies, Asian American Studies, Chicano/Mexican American Studies, Comparative American Studies, Japanese Studies
+Area Studies: Afro-American Studies, Asian American Studies, Chicano/Mexican American Studies, Japanese Studies, Jewish Studies

-Art/Design/Fine Art: Art, Art History, Computer Graphics, Design, Drawing, Interior Design, Studio Art, Theater Art
+Art/Design/Fine Art: Art, Art History, Ceramic Art/Ceramics, Computer Graphics, Design, Drawing, Illustration, Interior Design, Painting, Photography, Printmaking, Sculpture, Studio Art, Theater Art

 Biological Sciences: Biology/Life Science